 The colours:

-The colours in the shots look beautiful, too and entirely true to the look of disposable cameras.
-When looking at the images in post-production (in my case, Lightroom), I could easily tweak the photos to bring out the best detail–meaning I didn’t lose any details in highlights and shadows when using this lens.
-Disclaimer: I did shoot in RAW and didn’t try out the lens with only JPEG settings (I doubt it would make huge difference though).
+When looking at the images in post-production (in my case, as mentioned, Lightroom), I could easily tweak the photos to bring out the best of the details–meaning I didn’t lose any image information in highlights and shadows when using this lens.
+Disclaimer: I did shoot in RAW and didn’t try out the lens with only JPEG settings, but I doubt it would make huge difference.

 What I love about the lens: